 When will I receive my T2202?

-You should receive, or be able to download, a copy of your T2202 around the third week of February for the tuition and eligible fees paid in the preceding calendar year.
+You should receive or be able to download a copy of your T2202 around the third week of February for any tuition and eligible fees paid in the preceding calendar year.
 The official deadline for issuing these forms is the last day of February.

-It is very unlikely that the figures on your T2202 will match the amounts you paid for tuition.
-Not all tuition and related fees paid are tax deductible.
+Not all tuition and related fees paid are tax-deductible.
 For example, fees spent on parking, meal plans, residences, and other administrative expenses cannot be claimed.

 How do I deal with transferring tuition tax credits?

 Educational institutions prepare T2202s in the name of the student enrolled in eligible programs at their institution.
-Students must claim the amounts paid on their own personal tax returns until the federal tax payable has been reduced to zero (in other words, until they no longer owe any taxes to the CRA).
+Students must claim the amounts paid on their own personal tax returns until the federal tax payable has been reduced to zero.

-If you receive a T2202, make sure to keep a copy of it for at least 6 years.
-The CRA may request documentation.
+If you receive a T2202, make sure to keep a copy of it for at least six years, as the CRA may request documentation.

 What’s a Schedule 11?